electric

 Etymology

-1640s (Thomas Browne), from New Latin ēlectricus (electrical; of amber), from ēlectrum (amber) + -icus (adjectival suffix), from Ancient Greek ἤλεκτρον (ḗlektron, amber), related to ἠλέκτωρ (ēléktōr, shining sun), of unknown origin; see there for further information.
+First appears c.
+1646 in a publication by Thomas Browne, from New Latin ēlectricus (electrical; of amber), from ēlectrum (amber) + -icus (adjectival suffix), from Ancient Greek ἤλεκτρον (ḗlektron, amber), related to ἠλέκτωρ (ēléktōr, shining sun), of unknown origin; see there for further information.
 The Latin term was apparently used first with the sense “electrical” in 1600 by the English physician and scientist William Gilbert in his work De Magnete.

 Pronunciation